-Assure that the design of new land uses subject to discretionary review visually enhances, and does not degrade, the character of the Desert Center region.
+DCAP 2.3 Assure that the design of new land uses subject to discretionary review visually enhances, and

 Disclaimer: Maps and data are to be used for reference purposes only.
 Map features are approximate, and are not necessarily accurate to surveying or engineering standards.
 The County of Riverside makes no warranty or guarantee as to the content (the source is often third party), accuracy, timeliness, or completeness of any of the data provided, and assumes no legal responsibility for the information contained on this map.
 Any use of this product with respect to accuracy and precision shall be the sole responsibility of the user.